hakimjonas/valar/docs-src/MIGRATION.md

 }

-// Use the translator in your validation flow val result = User.validate(user).translateErrors()
+// Use the translator in your validation flow val result = User.validate(user)
+  .observe()  // Optional: observe the raw result first .translateErrors()  // Translate errors for user presentation
 ```

+The `valar-translator` module is designed to:

+* Integrate with any i18n library through the `Translator` typeclass
+* Compose cleanly with other Valar features like ValidationObserver
+* Provide a clear separation between validation logic and presentation concerns

 ## Migrating from v0.3.0 to v0.4.8

-The main breaking change since v0.4.0 is the artifact name has changed from valar to valar-core to support the new modular
+The main breaking change in v0.4.0 was the **artifact name change** from valar to valar-core to support the new modular architecture.
-architecture.

 ### Update build.sbt: